Virtual-Quad/Tortugas-Last-Stand/README.md

 Repository for hosting the Godot project for Tortuga's Last Stand.

 # Project Set-up
-1. Download Godot 4.2.1 for your pc from the [Godot home page](https://github.com/godotengine/godot/releases).
+1. Download the latest version of Godot from the [Godot home page](https://godotengine.org/).
 2. Install git from the [Git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 3. Open a terminal (I use [Hyper](https://hyper.is/) but you can use the normal command line) in the folder you would like to store the repository in.
 4. Clone the project repository with `git clone https://github.com/Virtual-Quad/Tortugas-Last-Stand.git`